amedama41/write_queue_stream/README.rst

 .. note:: Other composed operations use the context same as handler passed to the operations.

-Other semantics, such as thread safty, object lifetime, or etc. are same as other Boost.Asio's IOObjects.
+Other semantics, such as thread safety, object lifetime, or etc. are same as other Boost.Asio's IOObjects.

 Install
 =======